 The worst part of this scenario is after you’ve broken the rental machine by trying to force it through too dense of a clog, tracked mud and who-knows-what-else through your home and car, you STILL need to pay a plumbing company to come in and PROPERLY clear out your clog!

-Avoid all that unnecessary hassle and get your drain clog cleared properly the first time by calling Nick’s Plumbing and Sewer Services.
+Avoid all that unnecessary hassle and get your drain clog cleared properly the first time by calling Nick’s Plumbing and Air Conditioning Services.
 Our fully-trained, licensed plumbing technicians have been clearing drain clogs in Houston since 1979, and our stellar word of mouth and online reputation speaks to the quality of our work!